Just-Weng/EddieDsLandingPage/README.md

 In the heart of Valley Stream, Eddie D's Pizzeria has become a local landmark.
 Eddie, a humble and passionate pizza maker, started his journey decades ago with a dream to bring people together over a shared love of good food.
 Today, his pizzeria is more than just a place to grab a bite—it's a community hub where every slice tells a story of tradition, care, and a whole lot of heart.

 This landing page is a tribute to Eddie and his decades-long dedication to crafting authentic New York pizza.
-With a classic red, white, and green color scheme and touches of skeuomorphism to evoke that nostalgic pizzeria charm, this site is designed to welcome every visitor like family.
+With a classic red, white, and green color scheme to evoke that nostalgic pizzeria charm, this site is designed to welcome every visitor like family.

 ## What You'll Find Here